 As with any good relationship, establishing clear communication and expectations will produce the best results—in this case, you’ll be able to source the best quality referrals from your employees.

 Want even more tips on setting up an employee referral program?
-Download a copy of the How to Build a Strong Employee Referral Program eBook by clicking the link below.
+Download a copy of the How to Build a Strong Employee Referral Program eBook.